Here’s the perfect six-day road trip itinerary through New Zealand’s North Island – including where to stay, what to see, and what to pack!

 Because we only had six days in New Zealand, we focused on everything south of Auckland, but if you have more time, then going north of Auckland is definitely worth it too.
 We visited the Bay of Islands during our 17-Day South Pacific cruise, so we decided to head south for our short road trip.

-Here’s the perfect six-day road trip itinerary through New Zealand’s North Island (including where to stay, what to see, and what to pack!)
+Here’s the perfect 6-day New Zealand North Island road trip itinerary (including where to stay, what to see, and what to pack!)

 Day 1 & 2: Auckland & Coromandel Peninsula